North American Plate

 the Mid-Atlantic Ridge marks the eastern edge of the North American Plate

 Source: Library of Congress, Seismicity of the earth, 1960-1980

 Virginia is located far from the edge of the North American Plate.
 In contrast, California/Oregon/Washington are at the edge of the North American Plate.
 In Southern California, the western edge of the North American Plate rubs against the eastern edge of the Pacific Plate.
 That boundary is marked by the San Andreas Fault and many other named/unnamed faults.

 The North American and Pacific plates are moving in different directions, and the rocks bend under the strain - up to a point.
 Earthquakes occur when the pressure to move exceeds the capacity of the rocks to resist motion.
 Intermittently, the North American/Pacific plates break free of each other, and the edges spring into a new alignment.
 As the land moves into the new alignment, everything shakes nearby in the earthquake - and buildings, highway bridges, etc. may collapse.

-In the east the underlying bedrock is pretty well-connected (like a concrete slab).
-Waves from eastern earthquakes can travel farther that in the west, where the underlying topography is so chopped-up (like a brick patio) that the energy of a quake is dissipated closer to the epicenter.
+In the east the underlying bedrock is pretty well-connected, like a concrete slab.
+Waves from eastern earthquakes can travel farther that in the west, where the underlying topography is so chopped-up - like a brick patio - that the energy of a quake is dissipated closer to the epicenter.

 Earthquakes in Virginia are rare in the Coastal Plain, but are not restricted to just one region.
 Two zones in Virginia are more susceptible to earthquakes than others, and can be identified by the rivers which follow those faults.
 The James River follows the Central Virginia Seismic Zone between Charlottesville and Richmond, while the New River follows the Giles County Seismic Zone from Radford to the West Virginia border.